-Parent/Guardians are notified of scheduled detentions via the Blackboard Connect system or a
+Parent/Guardians are notified of scheduled detentions via the Blackboard Connect system or a phone call from the Attendance Office.

 TARDY TO CLASS/LUNCH - All students are expected to be in their assigned area by the tardy bell.
 Although students will be admitted to class when arriving late, tardiness will result in teacher assigned detentions, and, eventually, disciplinary office referrals.
 Per teacher discretion, students found truant will forfeit the right to make up missed assignments